n8gr/Project-Covid-Dashboard-ME-5250/README.md

 bokeh

-# examples of how to use the bokeh module
+# Examples of how to use the bokeh module
 https://www.geeksforgeeks.org/python-bokeh-tutorial-interactive-data-visualization-with-bokeh/?tab=article